rizdaprasetya/mt-alt-doc/en/snap/interactive-demo.md

-# Snap Interactive Integration Demo
+# Interactive Demonstration of Snap Integration
 <hr>
-Snap integration is explained here using interactive demonstration.
+Step 1 and Step 2 of Snap integration is explained here using interactive demonstration.
 You can try the Snap integration demo given below.
 You can inspect the source code and see the real-time output.

-### Preparations
+## Preparations
 <br>
 <div class="my-card">